duckietown/book-opmanual-duckietown/src/04-duckietown-appearance-specifications.md

   </div>
 </div>

+(traffic-signs-placement)=
-### Placement {#traffic-signs-placement status=ready}
+### Placement

 Signs may appear on the opposite side and at the corner of the adjacent tile from which they are viewed.
 In the absence of any signs, it is assumed that all network flows are allowed so a sign MUST be placed and visible whenever this is not the case.

 Signs must only be placed on empty tiles, or next to one of the other tile types if on the border of a map.
 As mentioned, it is important to not overlap the base of the sign stand with any road marking.

 The sign placements for four different cases are shown in [](#sign-placement).
-At intersections, from each stop line 2 signs should be clearly visible: 1) the intersection type (traffic light or stop sign) and 2) the intersection topology (3-way with correct orientation, or 4-way).
+At intersections, from each stop line 2 signs should be clearly visible:

+1. the intersection type (traffic light or stop sign)
+2. the intersection topology (3-way with correct orientation, or 4-way).

 <!--